maiktreya/LocalWealthHousing/md/reweighting/results-calib.md

 # Results from Alternative Calibrations

-To perform custom recalibration of weights and evaluate their robustness for representative inference at the provincial geographic level, we use the script `representativity.R`, which enables a unified analysis.
+To perform custom recalibration of weights and evaluate their robustness for representative inference at the province/city geographic level, we use the script `representativity.R`, which enables a unified analysis.
 It can be executed with `$HOME/AEAT/src/tests/representativity.R` assuming `getwd() == $HOME`:

 ```r
 source("$HOME/AEAT/src/tests/representativity.R", encoding = "UTF-8")